berryboy2012/VkLearn/README.md

 - Push constants.
 (Send small constant values into shader)
 - Image, image view and sampler.
 (Use textures in fragment shader)
 - Depth buffering.
 (Tell GPU which one of the overlapping fragments should be drawn)
 - Refactoring the code (with the help of VMA), so we don't lose our sanity when using Vulkan.
+ We cannot do this earlier because we haven't implemented a 'working' renderer yet.
 - OpenVR/OpenXR integration.
 - Ray-tracing integration.
 - FSR/DLSS integration.